OlenaDen/llandudno-art-club/README.md

 ### Content

+- The content for the Home page is made up.
-- The text for the Home page was taken from Wikipedia Article A
+The text for the Home page was taken from Wikipedia Article A
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons in the navigation bar and the footer were taken from [Font Awesome](https://fontawesome.com/)

+- Love Running README boilerplate was used for the README

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The photo used on the Home page is taken from https://pixabay.com/photos/painting-pencils-paint-pens-911804/
+- The background image used on all three pages is taken from https://pixabay.com/illustrations/background-texture-abstract-art-6556409/.
+The image was modified to slightly lighter version.
-- The images used for the gallery page were taken from this other open source site
+- The images used for the Gallery page are the author's children's and friends' creations.

 Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!